Skip to main content

 if result.Off {

-// Feature value is falsy
+// The feature value is falsy.

 }

-// If the feature value was assigned as part of an experiment
+// If the feature value was assigned as part of an experiment:

-if result.Source == growthbook.ExperimentResultSource {
+if result.Source == gb.ExperimentResultSource {

-// Get all the possible variations that could have been assigned
+// Get all the possible variations that could have been assigned.

 fmt.Println(result.Experiment.Variations)